Entanglement Islands from Hilbert Space Reduction: Entanglement islands from Hilbert space reduction

 Then we calculate the entanglement entropy via the replica trick, which glues the $n$ copies of the density matrix cyclically.
-Since certain boundary conditions are imposed on $I$ as we set boundary conditions on $\mathcal{R}$ due to the constraint, when the boundary conditions are settled such that we cyclically glue different copies of the system at $\mathcal{R}$, the corresponding boundary conditions at $I$ following the codes \eqref{mapping} also imply that we simultaneously glue different copies at $I$.
-In other words the cyclic gluing performed on $\mathcal{R}$ induces the cyclic gluing on $I$.
+Since certain boundary conditions are imposed on $I$ as we set boundary conditions on $\mathcal{R}$ due to the constraints, when the boundary conditions are settled such that we cyclically glue different copies of the system at $\mathcal{R}$, the corresponding boundary conditions at $I$ following the codes \eqref{mapping} also imply that we simultaneously glue different copies at $I$.
+In other words the cyclic gluing performed on $\mathcal{R}$ induces the cyclic gluing on $I$ (see Fig.\ref{fig:reduced2}).
 This results in an additional twist operator inserted at $X$, which is the boundary of $I$.
-In this scenario the region $I$ is nothing but the so-called entanglement ``island'' in the literature.
-As in the two-spin system, if we insist to trace out the degrees of freedom on $I$, then the calculation will involve states that are not in the reduced Hilbert space $\mathcal{H}$, and the encoding relation \eqref{mapping} will break down.
-In other words the notations $\tilde{\rho}_{\mathcal{R}}$ and $S(\tilde{\rho}_{\mathcal{R}})$ are ill defined.
+In this scenario the region $I$ is nothing but the so-called ``\textit{entanglement island}'' in the literature.
+As in the two-spin system, if we insist to trace out the degrees of freedom on $I$, then the calculation will involve states outside the reduced Hilbert space $\mathcal{H}_{red}$, which is not allowed by the constraints. { In other words the notations $\tilde{\rho}_{\mathcal{R}}$ and $S(\tilde{\rho}_{\mathcal{R}})$ are ill-defined in the reduced Hilbert space.
+But the notation $\tilde{\rho}_{\mathcal{R}\cup I}$ can be well-defined as the degrees of freedom outside $\mathcal{R}\cup I$ is independent from $\mathcal{R}\cup I$.
+This is very similar to the case of $\tilde{\rho}_{\mathcal{R}\cup I}$ in gravitational theory, which can be taken as a density matrix when $I$ is the corresponding entanglement island of $\mathcal{R}$, see \eqref{rdmet}. }

 Let us denote